 From some of my earliest memories, I was afraid.

-Several things terrified me as a girl, including heights, death and the dark.
-Many children have fears, however, mine loomed far larger than simple childhood apprehension.
-I worried obsessively about things that an eight-year-old shouldn’t have been concerned with.
+Several things terrified me as a girl, including heights, death, and the dark.
+Many children have fears.
+However, mine loomed far more prominent than simple childhood apprehension.
+I worried obsessively about things an eight-year-old shouldn’t have been concerned with.

-I have vivid memories of sweating profusely as I cowered on the floor of our car, positive we were moments from death because we were driving over a high bridge.
+I have vivid memories of sweating profusely as I crouched on the floor of our car, positive we were moments from death because we were driving over a high bridge.

-There was no practical reason for my phobias as a child, this was simply a part of who I was.
+As a child, there was no practical reason for my phobias; this was simply a part of who I was.
 Aside from my fearfulness, I was a happy child.
-My parents tried reassuring me when I was afraid that nothing bad was going to happen…
+My parents tried reassuring me when I feared nothing terrible would happen…

 Until it did.